Creating a package

 gh repo create tinycld/my-feature --public --source=. --push

-If you declined the link prompt, or if you want to re-link later, do it yourself:
+If you declined the link prompt, or want to link later, bring the package into a workspace yourself:

-npm run checks runs the app shell’s typecheck with your package linked.
+npm run checks (from app/) runs the workspace lint + typecheck with your package present.
 If it’s green, your scaffolded package is ready to develop in.
+Run a single member’s checks with npx tinycld-pkg check from the member directory.

 Then start the app: